Lara Saade

 Chief of Staff, Senior Legal & Policy Expert, and Senior Governance Advisor in Lebanon

-Lara Saade is a governance leader and senior legal and public policy expert working at the intersection of constitutional law, justice reform, gender equality, and the rule of law - in Lebanon and across the MENA region.
+Lara Saade is a governance leader and senior legal and public policy expert who has helped shape Lebanon's constitutional, justice, and gender equality reforms over the past two decades, working at the intersection of constitutional law, justice reform, gender equality, and the rule of law in Lebanon and across the MENA region.

-With more than 17 years of experience across government, parliament, UN agencies, and international partners in Lebanon and the MENA region, she has contributed to the development and implementation of major legislative and institutional reforms.
+Across more than 17 years in parliament, government, UN agencies, and regional institutions, she has authored or co-authored some of Lebanon's most consequential legislative and constitutional reforms, including the law that ended honor crimes and the constitutional challenges that produced the jurisprudence forcing Lebanon's first state budget in twelve years.
 Her areas of expertise include strengthening judicial independence, anti-corruption and transparency frameworks, financial integrity systems including FATF/AML-CFT compliance, beneficial ownership transparency, and asset recovery mechanisms.

 Her work combines legislative drafting, institutional design, political economy analysis, and reform sequencing.
-She is particularly recognized for translating international standards into operational legal and institutional frameworks that can function in complex political environments..
+She is particularly recognized for translating international standards into operational legal and institutional frameworks that can function in complex political environments, and for designing legal strategies that turn constitutional text into political practice.

 She lectures part-time at Notre Dame University and has published on constitutional law, governance reform, rule of law, human rights, and gender equality in Lebanon and the Arab region.